LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/describe-image/README.md

 ## Running the sample

-1. Update the `baseURL` string with your region.
+1. Store your Computer Vision API key in the `AZURE_COMPUTERVISION_API_KEY` environment variable.
-2. Update the `subKey` with your subscription key.
+2. Store your Azure endpoint in the `AZURE_ENDPOINT` environment variable.
-3. Update the `imgPath` string representing a file path to a location on your local machine that contains the image to be described.
+3. Place an image file to be desrbied in the `src\main\resources` directory, and name it `describe-image.jpg`.

 ## Building and Running the Sample

 1. From the command line, navigate to the samples root directory: `...\cognitive-services-samples\java\computer-vision\describe-image`.
-2. Enter `mvn compile exec:java -Dexec.cleanupDaemonThreads=false -Dexec.args="YOUR-SUBSCRIPTION-KEY"`.
+2. Enter `mvn compile exec:java -Dexec.cleanupDaemonThreads=false`.

 ## Next steps